chiwhooo/The-DC-Mindmap/content/index.md

 For more technological updates and university work, find my website [here](https://chiwhooo.wordpress.com/)

 For other websites like this, I recommend the [DC Continuity Project](http://www.dccontinuityproject.com/) and the [DC Database](https://dc.fandom.com/wiki/DC_Comics_Database).
-These were some of the inspirations behind this project are the work of many individuals, cannot recommend more to check out!
+These were some of the inspirations behind this project and are the work of many individuals, cannot recommend more to check out!